Frequently Asked Questions

 To stay up to date with new releases, subscribe to our newsletter.

-What is the EIT Pathogena Credit System, and how does it work?
+What is the Credit System, and how does it work?

-Once the sample is uploaded, how long does it take to process a genomic sequence on EIT Pathogena?
+Once the sample is uploaded, how long does it take to process a genomic sequence?

-EIT Pathogena is fast.
-It can process data for about 100 samples in an hour.
+For Mycobacteria, our platform can process data for about 100 samples in an hour.
+For SARS-CoV-2, it can process 100 samples in 20 minutes.

-Who owns the data uploaded on EIT Pathogena?
+Who owns the data uploaded on the platform?

 For individuals: Any intellectual property rights in the data and content you upload to, create, or generate using the Pathogena Web Portal and Services, including the results, belong to you.
 You and your licensors retain ownership of all intellectual property rights in your materials and uploaded data.